pramberg/NeatMetadata/README.md

 * `AllowedTypes`: [`PrimaryAssetId`] - Determines what `PrimaryAssetType`s are allowed to be selected.
 * `HideAlphaChannel`:  [`Color`, `LinearColor`] - Don't show the alpha channel in the widget.
 * `GetOptions`: [`String`/`Name`] - Create a dropdown of possible values.
+* `ShowOnlyInnerProperties`: Removes the parent scope around a struct property and displays all of its properties inline.

 ### Numeric Properties
 * `Units`: Choose what unit a property represents.
 (Meters, centimeters, degrees, bytes, etc.)